 Most people often confuse buttermilk for lassi.
 However, technically buttermilk is the liquid that is leftover when butter is churned out of cream.
 Lassi is churned out yogurt that is made by fermenting the milk and adding a culture of bacteria.
 To make buttermilk, sour milk cream is whipped for 20 to 30 minutes, until white bits of butter and milk separate.
 Some cold water is then added to separate them, and the residual liquid that remains after removing the butter is buttermilk.

 In India buttermilk is also known as chaas, which is salted and has a more watery consistency than lassi.
-Buttermilk is less acidic and has a slight sour taste when compared to lassi.
+Buttermilk is less acidic and has a slightly sour taste when compared to lassi.
 It is often consumed after adding black salt, cumin powder or sometimes chopped coriander leaves.
 It is an excellent digestive; that is why in some states like Gujarat and Rajasthan, it is served alongside a meal.
-Lassi, is often thicker and most of the time additional sugar, milk or milk cream is added to make it tasty.
+Lassi is often thicker and most of the time additional sugar, milk or milk cream is added to make it tasty.
 It is mostly consumed in place of a meal, sometimes with fruit chunks.

 Which is Healthier, Buttermilk or Lassi?